TheBIMsider/GHT/README.md

 - **Course Rating & Slope**: Find these on the course scorecard or website - they're essential for accurate handicap calculation
 - **9-Hole Rounds**: Enter the actual 9-hole score and par; the app automatically doubles them for handicap purposes
+- **Course Types**:
+  - Use "Regulation" for standard 18-hole courses (counts toward both handicaps)
+  - Use "Executive" for shorter courses (counts only toward All Courses handicap)
-- **Course Types**: Use "practice" for casual rounds you don't want in your official handicap
+  - Use "Practice" for casual rounds you don't want in either handicap
+- **Dual Handicap System**:
+  - "All Courses" includes every round type for overall performance tracking
+  - "Regulation Only" provides your official handicap for tournament play
 - **Sorting**: Click any column header in the Round History table to sort your data - click again to reverse the order
 - **Visual Sort Indicators**: Look for ↑↓ arrows in column headers to see which column is currently sorted
 - **Data Backup**: Your data is automatically saved to Google Sheets, providing cloud backup and sync across devices